 For residential protests, there is a one time administrative fee of $75 per property.
-At the completion of your protest, we charge a contingency fee of 40% of your TOTAL PROPERTY TAX SAVINGS.
-(Total Property Tax Savings is based on the reduction in your appraised value.)
-For three or more properties contact the office at CustomerService@btanow.com.
-Unlike our competitors, BTA does not bill you on homestead exemption amounts or frozen amounts on school or city taxes.
+At the completion of your protest, we charge a contingency fee of 40% of your TOTAL PROPERTY TAX APPRAISED VALUE REDUCTION OR SAVINGS.
+Bettencourt Tax Advisors does not bill you on Exemptions, but beware some competitors do.

 CAPPED ACCOUNTS - If your property's initial market value is greater than its appraised value, you will be charged the greater of the standard contingency fee or $2.50 per $1000 reduction on the initial market value.